 To reboot the Console Manager:

 - 1. Navigate to CONFIGURE > SYSTEM > Reboot.

 - 2. Select Proceed with the reboot,

 - 3. Click Reboot.

-See also "Factory Reset" on page 312 for detailed information about device behavior that may occur during a factory reset procedure.
+For detailed information about device behavior that may occur during a factory reset procedure, see "Factory Reset" on page 267.